injilashah/jubilant-succotash/README.md

 ## Overview:

 This project is focused on analyzing WhatsApp chat data to extract insights, trends, and patterns.
-Whether you want to understand group dynamics, individual contributions, emoji analysis.
+Whether you want to understand group dynamics, individual contributions, emoji analysis and so on.
 This tool helps you gain meaningful insights from your WhatsApp conversations.

 ## Features: